 The other causes of WKS include the following.

 - Poor nutrition: Thiamine, or vitamin B1, is not naturally present in the body.
 Instead, it’s acquired by eating nutritious foods such as dried beans, whole-grain cereals, poultry, and nuts.
-Alcohol in the body irritates and damages the lining and tissues of the digestive tract, resulting in the difficulty of absorption and digestion of nutrients from food.
+Alcohol in the body irritates and damages the digestive tract lining and tissues, resulting in the difficulty of absorption and digestion of nutrients from food.

 - Health problems: Health conditions such as heart failure, long-term dialysis, HIV or AIDS, and cancer increase the risk of developing Wernicke-Korsakoff syndrome.
 They also lead to the deficiency of vitamin B1 in the body.

 - Increased vomiting: Frequent vomiting could severely deplete the vitamins and nutrients one has in the body.
 This includes vitamin B1.
 Consumption of alcohol increases the chances of vomiting due to regular hangovers and alcohol poisoning.
-Therefore, if a person drinks alcohol regularly, they are at a greater risk of contracting Wernicke-Korsakoff syndrome than a person who doesn’t drink.
+Therefore, if a person drinks alcohol regularly, they are at a greater risk of contracting Wernicke-Korsakoff syndrome than those who don’t drink.

 How Does Long-term Alcohol Consumption Affect the Brain?

 The body acquires vitamin B1 from what you eat.
 For most healthy adults, this is a non-issue.
-Vitamin B1 is acquired from foods like chicken, eggs, whole grains, kale, pork, asparagus, beef and potatoes.
+Vitamin B1 is acquired from chicken, eggs, whole grains, kale, pork, asparagus, beef, and potatoes.